 Update

 I decided to try this mount with my fork mounted Celestron CPC1100.
 My telescope mount is made from the core of a mount that once held a 10 ft satellite dish.
 The mount spins on the pole and the altitude can be changed easily.
 I found a web page that generates degree wheels of any size.
-I chose one 8" in diameter, because it would fit on a normal sheet of paper.
+I chose one 8" in diameter, because it could be printed out on a normal sheet of paper.
 I mounted it on a piece of 3/4" plywood and covered it with Plexiglas.
-I attached this securely to the pole and mounted a pointer on the mount which I can turn to "point it" at any azimuth I choose.
+I attached this securely to the pole and mounted a pointer on the mount which I can turn to "point it" to any azimuth I choose.
 I'm using a protractor with a level on it to accurately adjust the altitude.
+Before I took the mount apart I drilled and tapped two holes through the mount so I can easily realign it later.
+By returning the mount to this state I can set the azimuth on the degree wheel to zero initially.

 This mount has several advantages to my earlier attempts: the pole is perfectly vertical, the mount fits much more tightly on the pole, the degree wheel is much more accurate than my other ones, and by using the fork mount I can make adjustments as the satellite passes overhead.
 Before I could only try to turn the mount on the pole to make adjustments.
-I loosen the clutch on the base to manually track the satellite across the sky.
-I leave the altitude clutch tight and can make adjustment with my handset.
+I loosen the clutch on the base of my telescope's fork mount to manually track the satellite across the sky.
+I leave the altitude clutch tight and can make adjustments with my handset.

-When I want to use the mount for normal astronomical use, I can just set the azimuth to zero degrees and the altitude to 40 degrees and it should be close enough for visual use.
+When I want to use the mount for normal astronomical use, I can return the mount to it's original settings which should be good enough for normal visual use.

 Back to Main Page